New weapon tested against multi-drug resistant TB

 All of the 481 TB patients in the new study received conventional treatment with a drug combination developed by the World Health Organization.

-Headache, insomnia and upper abdominal pain affected at least one in five patients getting delamanid.
+Headache, insomnia, and upper abdominal pain affected at least one in five patients getting delamanid.
 Nausea and vomiting were reported by about a third.
-But the rate of both side effects was not significantly higher than among those receiving placebo.
+But the rate of both side effects wasn't significantly higher than among those receiving placebo.

 A more serious concern was the risk of a heart abnormality known as a prolonged QT interval, which stretches out the period between heartbeats.

-The researchers found that 13 percent of the patients getting the highest dose of delamanid had a prolonged QT interval, as did 10 percent on the lower dose - compared with just 3.8 percent in the placebo group.
+The researchers found that 13 percent of the patients getting the highest dose of delamanid had a prolonged QT interval, as did 10 percent on the lower dose -- compared to just 3.8 percent in the placebo group.

-The problem occurs at the point "when the heart is repolarizing and charging the battery to do the next beat," Geiter said.

 None of the patients had any heart symptoms, however.